The Woodmere Annual: 83rd Juried Exhibition

 The Woodmere Annual exhibition presents the work of Philadelphia’s contemporary artists.
 Each year, a different juror prepares a call for artists, soliciting submissions related to a distinct theme or idea.
 This year’s juror, Ron Tarver, invites makers to submit works that reflect on the theme of Family.

-**Artwork submission will open soon.
+**Artwork submissions will open on MONDAY, FEBRUARY 16, 2026.
 Please follow us on social media (@woodmereart) for the latest updates, or visit this website page for more information.

 Call to Artists